Esylus/Coding-Standards/ReviewStandards.md

 1. Point 1

 ## Author checklist
+*Don't waste time in the review with style issues and errors*

+* Have I ensured the code conforms to the style guide with working unit tests?

 * Does my code compile without errors and run without exceptions in happy path conditions?
 * Have I checked this code to see if it triggers compiler or static analysis warnings?
 * Have I covered this code with appropriate tests, and are those tests currently green?